Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 Taking inspiration from cognitive science about how human intelligence works:
 - Core knowledge systems that provide structured priors for learning
-- Compositional representations that enable generalization
+- Compositional representations that enable generalisation
 - Multiple timescales of learning (fast adaptation + slow consolidation)
 - Integration of perception, action, memory, and reasoning
 - Mechanisms for attention, working memory, and cognitive control